Evening Garden Talks 2018/2019

 My personal details ,

-I was Self employed a hands on gardener for 35 years.
+I was Self employed a hands on gardener for 30 years.
 I have Two RHS GOLD medals, floral marquee 2004, 2006 and a Gold medal at Southport show 2008.
 I am highly qualified in Horticulture with subjects studied, Soil science, Botany and Horticulture.
 I have written many articles and have a hard back book with David and Charles.
 “The gardeners guide to Fritillaries.”
-I am in the process of writing “Stachyurus” and I’ve held two national collections in the past, Fritillaria and Eucomis with two other collections considered, Papaver somnifera and Stachyurus.
+I am in the process of writing “Stachyurus” and I’ve held two national collections in the past, Fritillaria and Eucomis.
 One or more of the collections have featured in The RHS Garden magazine, Amateur Gardening, Chelsea flower show , RHS Hall Vincent Sq.
 Tatton flower show, Southport flower show and many other smaller shows with two television appearances.
-I grow a large collection of Poppies, Alliums, 35 Fritillaria, 80 ferns, Polygonatum, Arisaema, 10 Stachyurus, Epipactis and Gesneriads all in my 30ft x 30ft garden.
-Most of the plants I grow are rare or unusual.
+I grow a large collection of Rare plants, trees, shrubs, Alliums, Fritillaria, 80 ferns, Polygonatum, Arisaema, Stachyurus, Epipactis and Gesneriads and we sell over 1000 plants from our plant nursery, all in my 30ft x 30ft back garden.

-At my talks I always bring rare plants for sale, these are propagated in my small nursery or bought in the North West, We do not sell imported plants.
-Village Plants Nursery was open to the public in 2015, I am now able to sell some really unusual hardy plants that have been grown here in the North West U.K.
+At my talks I always bring rare plants for sale, these are propagated in my small nursery.
+Village Plants Nursery was open to the public in July 2015, I am now able to sell some really unusual hardy plants that have been grown here in the North West U.K.

-I’m a member of the RHS, HTA, AGS, NCCPG, NARGS, SRGC, Cottage garden society, HPS.
-Hardy orchid society, Gesneriad society and Fern society.
+I’m a member of the RHS, HTA, AGS, NCCPG, NARGS, SRGC, HPS.
+Hardy orchid society, Gesneriad society, Fritillaria society and Fern society.

 I use my own digital projector and all of my talks are on a computer.
 If you can supply a large screen, it helps, (very bulky in my car.)
 I like to sell a selection of rare plants that I have grown here in my garden, so a spare sales table would also be helpful.
 I don’t mind offering a plant free of charge for your Raffle but I can’t afford to give a percentage of the profits.